frederic-perez/AmE-dictionary/data/dictionary.md

 __toil<sup>2</sup>__ _v_ :five::hammer: (toiled) _Each toiled for at least four years in the minors._
 __toilet bowl__
 __toilet stool__
+__toilet training__ _n_ The training of a very young child to control bowel and bladder movements and use the toilet.
 __toiletries__
 __Tokyoites__
 __tolerate__ _v_